by Legacy Plan Sep 25, 2017

 in reality, you’ve done almost everything.
 Maybe you overlooked the naming of a contingent fiduciary.
 Maybe you made a math error and your plan distributions distribute 110% of your wealth.
 Perhaps the form you used doesn’t address some new

 change to your state’s estate planning laws.
 As a financial adviser correctly summed it up to the Journal, “We don’t know what we don’t know.”

-Additionally, while no one likes to think about a court challenge to their plan, plan contests do happen, and they are one more area where having used an attorney in the creation of your plan can help.
+Additionally, while no one likes to think about a court challenge to their plan, plan contests do happen, and they are one more area where having utilized an attorney in the creation of your plan can help.
 Your estate planning attorney can help explain

 to a judge why you made the decisions you did and help explain, not only your estate planning objectives, but also your state of mind and mental clarity when you did them.
 The internet and modern technology tools can be wonderful things for

 many types of research and learning, but Siri can neither testify in court about the personal reasons motivating you to leave 80% of your assets to your daughter and 20% to your son, nor your mental capacity when you made an estate plan doing